 The Prize is valued at R85,000.00.
 The price includes:

-24.1 return economy class flights on the specified travel dates;
+24.1 Return economy class flights on the specified travel dates;

 24.2 shuttle from the Winners place of residence to the Airport and from the Airport to the Winners residence upon return;.